jquery/learn.jquery.com/page/effects/intro-to-effects.md

 ##Fade and Slide Animations

 You may have noticed that `$.fn.show` and `$.fn.hide` use a combination of slide and fade effects when showing and hiding content in an animated way.
 If you would rather show or hide content with one effect or the other, there are additional methods that can help. `$.fn.slideDown` and `$.fn.slideUp` show and hide content, respectively, using only a slide effect.
-Slide animations are accomplished by rapidly making changes to an element's CSS `height` property.
+Slide animations are accomplished by rapidly making changes to an element&rsquo;s CSS `height` property.

 ```
 // Hide all paragraphs using a slide up animation over 0.8 seconds